srmelody/hugeornot/public/app/README.md

+Notes:
+DI is a verbose.
+Import, static, and constructor param?
+Services ended up being added - not sure if this is my familiarity or a good pattern.
+Nothing stopped me from doing this.
+Common error handlers - maybe there could be an http interceptor approach? any way to read cookies?

 # aurelia-skeleton-navigation

 This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
 It sets up a standard navigation-style app using gulp to build your ES6 code with the Babel compiler.
 Karma/Protractor/Jasmine testing is also configured.